 Teeth Whitening in Peachtree City, GA

-Dr. Brian Linton, Dr. Ed Davis, and Dr. Hannah Voelker are your trusted cosmetic dentists in Peachtree City, GA.
+Dr. Brian Linton, Dr. Frank Rogers, and Dr. Hannah Voelker are your trusted cosmetic dentists in Peachtree City, GA.
 We are happy to provide you with teeth whitening solutions that are custom for your smile.
 The following are some questions we get regarding teeth whitening.

 Should I use over-the-counter whitening solutions?

 You can if you want to.
 However, we suggest otherwise.
 Over-the-counter whitening products are a one-size-fits-all approach to teeth whitening.
 Often, patients who use over-the-counter options come to us afterward because of the blotchy results from the inconsistent distribution of the bleaching product.
 Seeking professional teeth whitening options can better guarantee that you will receive your ideal results.

 Will Whitening Cause Sensitive Teeth?

 For some people, teeth whitening can cause temporary sensitivity in their teeth.
 If you are experiencing tooth sensitivity, it’s best to ask us about what might be causing it.
 We might recommend a different type of toothpaste that is better for your teeth, or suggest that you stop using tooth whitening products altogether.

 There are many reasons why someone might experience tooth sensitivity when they use a whitening product.
 One of the most common reasons is that they have thin enamel on their natural teeth; which makes them more sensitive than other people’s thicker enamel teeth.